 Thanks for calling ABC Corp.
 I'm a virtual receptionist who can answer most questions and book appointments.
 How can I help you today?

-Use the Knowledge Base for things the agent needs to know or follow.
-Keep each entry focused on a single topic to make it easy for the receptionist to find the right info while on a call.
+Use Training for everything you want the agent to know, follow, or ask.
+Keep each entry focused on a single topic so the receptionist can find the right info during a call.
 Avoid dumping everything into one giant page.

 FAQs